kirlf/CSP/FEC/Conv codes idea extensions.md

 ### Quantum applications:

 Another interesting application of the channel codes are the quantum communications.
 Note that, rules of quantum world influence coding theory.
-For example, recursive quantum CC are catastrophic and  quantum Turbo CC outperforms even quantum LDPC
+For example, recursive quantum CC are catastrophic and  quantum Turbo CC outperforms even quantum LDPC.

 \[1\] Houshmand, Monireh, and Mark M. Wilde.
 "Recursive quantum convolutional encoders are catastrophic: A simple proof."
 IEEE Transactions on Information Theory 59.10 (2013): 6724-6731.